physionetchallenges/physionetchallenges.github.io/2024/index.md

 00001_lr.dat 16 1000.0(0)/mV 16 0 -79 832 0 V6
 ```

-The provided scripts expand the WFDB header file `00001_lr.hea` to include the provided demographic informatation and diagnostic superclasses and to create a synthetic ECG image file [`00001_lr-0.png`](00001_lr-0.png) for the record `00001_lr`.
-The classes in the `Dx` field are the superclasses for the PTB-XL dataset, and the images are synthetic ECG images:
+The provided scripts expand the WFDB header file `00001_lr.hea` to include the provided demographic and diagnostic information to create a synthetic ECG image file [`00001_lr-0.png`](00001_lr-0.png) for the record `00001_lr`.
+The classes in the `Dx` field indicate whether the recording was labeled as normal or abnormal, and the images are synthetic ECG images:

 ```
 00001_lr 12 100 1000 09:17:34 09/11/1984